 - Your follower accounts.
 Each prop firm challenge and funded account.
 Know which platform each account uses before you start.

 - Per-firm rule parameters.
-For each follower: daily loss limit %, max trailing drawdown %, profit target %, restricted instruments, and news filter requirements.
+For each follower: daily loss limit %, max trailing drawdown %, profit target %, restricted instruments, and the trading windows the firm allows.
 Find these in your firm's current rules page, not a cached version.

 - API credentials for each account.
 Trade-only API keys from your prop firm or broker portal.
 Never use withdrawal-capable credentials with any third-party platform.